 Preferred stocks have the right to receive specified dividends or distributions before the issuer makes payments on its common stock.
 Some preferred stocks also participate in dividends and distributions paid on common stock.
 Preferred stocks may also permit the issuer to redeem the stock.
-The Fund may also treat such redeemable preferred stock as a fixed-income security.
+The Fund and the Underlying Fund will treat such redeemable preferred stock as a fixed-income security.